5 REASONS TO WATCH

 Tuesday’s game has a lot to live to live up to!

-Moors aren’t the only North-East club in action tomorrow as Newcastle host Rochdale in a FA Cup replay at St James Park.
-We firmly believe that the standard of football in the National League North is as good as anything in terms of a match day experience on and off the field, so why pay £20 to watch Newcastle’s reserves when you can pay half the price to watch a huge play-off battle at The Brewery Field.
+Moors aren’t the only North-East club in action on Tuesday as Sunderland host Rochdale in a League One clash at The Stadium of Light.
+We firmly believe that the standard of football in the National League North is as good as anything in terms of a match day experience on and off the field, so why pay more to watch football which is no greater than that found at The Brewery Field?

 It’s a no brainer…